 Who is already supporting the initiative?
 Bristol and the South West has several international businesses including Rolls-Royce, BMT, Qinetiq, BAE Systems and a host of smaller businesses from the maritime engineering sector.
 The MOD in Bristol has relevant experts and there are heritage docklands and burgeoning modern docks at Avonmouth and around the UK to contextualise the learning.
 The aim is for businesses to supply volunteers who will mentor teams of young people through the design and build challenge as well as creating relevant demonstrations and discussions based on their industry experience.

-To get involved - We are looking for more partner schools and businesses to help develop the activity please contact us to discuss (details at foot of this page)
+To get involved - We are looking for more Businesses and universities to help develop the activity.
+Please contact us to discuss